microsoft/Qcodes/specs/DataSet.rst

     Creates a parameter specification with the given name and type.
     The type should be a NumPy dtype object.

-    If metadata is provided, it is included in the overall metadata of the DataSet, with the name of the parameter as the top-level tag.
+    If metadata is provided, it is included in the overall metadata of the DataSet.
     The metadata can be any JSON-able object.

+ParamSpec.name
+    The name of this parameter.

+ParamSpec.type
+    The dtype of this parameter.

+ParamSpec.metadata
+    The metadata of this parameter.
+    This should be an empty dictionary as a default.

 Either the QCoDeS Parameter class should inherit from ParamSpec, or the Parameter class should provide a simple way to get a ParamSpec for the Parameter.